eeshvardasikcm/insight-for-good-platform-adk/modified_hackathon_approach.md

 **Next Steps:**

-* Take some time to reflect on how this new requirement impacts your current Hackathon plan.
+* Take some time to reflect on how this new requirement impacts the current Hackathon plan.
 * Consider the different areas mentioned above and how they might need to be adjusted.

 **Contact:**

-If you have any questions or need to discuss potential modifications, feel free to reach out for support or to brainstorm ideas with relevant contacts.
+If there are any questions or a need to discuss potential modifications, feel free to reach out for support or to brainstorm ideas with relevant contacts.